temporalio/samples-go/README.md

 - [**Basic mTLS hello world**](./helloworldmtls): Simple example of a Workflow Definition and an Activity Definition using mTLS like Temporal Cloud.

+## Building sampes

+To build all samples run this command:

+  $ make bins

+To build only a single sample run this command:

+  $ make bins <example-name>

+For example:

+  $ make bins helloworld

 ### API demonstrations

 - **Async activity completion**: Example of